Applesoups/clear_avalanche_mmlab/readme.md

-# Demo for CLEAR Dataset Training Based on Avalanche and Openmmlab
+gi# Demo for CLEAR Dataset Training Based on Avalanche and Openmmlab

 ## Install